epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.rst

 Adding StreamDevice to the EPNix environment
 --------------------------------------------

-Adding dependencies to the EPNix environment happen inside the ``flake.nix`` file.
+Adding dependencies to the EPNix environment happens inside the :file:`ioc.nix` file.
-This file is the main entry point for specifying your build environment: most Nix commands used here read this file to work.

 For adding StreamDevice,
 change yours like so: